The Mediterranean Diet - probably the healthiest diet in the world

 1. The Rainbow Diet is a Lifestyle diet:

 b.
-Exercise.
-Traditionally, people moved more and sat less - in line with the latest research, we believe people should at least try to take light to moderate exercise, where they get out of breath, almost every day of their lives.
-Do not sit still for more than an hour; get up and move for 5 minutes.
+EXERCISE.
+Traditionally, people moved more and sat less - in line with the latest research, we believe people should at least try to take light to moderate exercise, where they get a little out of breath, almost every day of their lives.
+But this is not rigorous gym work.
+This is movement.
+Do not sit still for more than an hour; then get up and move for 5 minutes.
 Try to walk 10,000 steps a day.
 But exercise doesn’t just increase blood oxygen; it produces endorphins which neutralize stress hormones.
 Yoga is one of the best endorphin producing exercises.

 e.
-Sleep properly: Mediterranean rooms traditionally were dark, even shuttered, with no artificial light, EMFs, phones and TVs in them.
-Get 7 hours minimum per night.
+SLEEP PROPERLY: Mediterranean rooms traditionally were dark, even shuttered, with no artificial light, EMFs, phones and TVs in them.
+Have 7 hours minimum sleep in a fully dark room per night.

-4. Switch from meat to fish: There are few cows along the North shore of the Med.
-What meat there was, scrambled up rocky hills.
+iii) Switch from meat to fish: There are few cows along the North shore of the Med.
+What meat there was, scrambled up rocky hills - chicken and goats.
 So, eat more fish - think tuna, mackerel, sardines.
-Unfortunately people just don’t eat enough fish these days, so think about a fish or krill oil supplement.
-Research shows we do not eat as much oily fish as we think we do.
+Unfortunately people just don’t eat enough fish these days, so think about a fish or krill oil supplement; even some sea kelp.
+88% of people are low in iodine.
+It corrects the metabolism of cells, boosts energy and cellular oxygenation.

-10. Drink more water.
-Indeed, make water your normal ’soft’ drink and avoid diet and normal sodas, fizzy soft drinks and bought fruit juices.
+vi) Drink red wine, real coffee and drink more water.
+Make water your normal ’soft’ drink, and red wine your only alcohol and avoid diet and normal sodas, fizzy soft drinks and bought fruit juices.

 There is far, far more information in our book, ‘The Rainbow Diet’, including a shopping cart, a points system and a full list of the many foods you can eat.